-But is that really the case?
-To find out we’re going to take a look at aluminum garage doors and see if we can determine how often they should be serviced and how that stacks up against other types of overhead doors.
+But is that the case?
+To find out we’re going to take a look at aluminum garage doors and see if we can determine how often they should be serviced and how that stacks up against other types of overhead garage doors.

 Service Requirements of Aluminum Garage Doors

 - Aluminum panels: If you have a wooden or steel garage door you’ll likely find yourself needing to replace panels from time to time.
 But that’s not likely to ever happen with aluminum garage doors.
-Aluminum is corrosion-resistant, mold resistant and it will never rot like wood.
+Aluminum is corrosion-resistant, and mold resistant and it will never rot like wood.
 It also won’t need to be repainted and it will last longer than wood or steel.

 - Glass Panels: An increasingly popular variation on the aluminum garage door is the aluminum framed glass door.
 With this door glass panels are held in place by an aluminum support frame.
 This type of aluminum door will need more regular maintenance simply because dirt and debris will be obvious on the glass panels.
 You should have them cleaned and inspected for cracks or other damage once a month.

 Because aluminum doors are lighter than typical wooden or steel doors pressure on the lifting mechanism and its parts is reduced.
 Motor, springs, rollers, cables, and tracks, along with the chain or belt drive should all enjoy an easier life because of their reduced workload.
 But that doesn’t mean they’re absolved from needing periodic maintenance.